NaturalHistoryMuseum/inselect-SPNHC2016/worksheet.md

 `.inselect_template` files, which are simple text files that you can edit using any good text editor.

-* Load the `limacodidae.inselect_template` template by clicking on the `Simple Darwin Core` button and clicking `Choose...`
+* Load the `Templates/limacodidae.inselect_template` template by clicking on the `Simple Darwin Core` button and clicking `Choose...`
 * Pink shading over the bounding boxes indicates one or more validation problems, so we can see at a glance any boxes that need our attention